Electroid/dropbox-sync/README.md

 A custom two-way [Dropbox](https://www.dropbox.com/developers) syncing application designed specifically for [Docker](https://www.docker.com/get-docker) environments.

+You can find an auto-deployed image using the command [`docker pull electroid/dropbox`](https://hub.docker.com/r/electroid/dropbox/).

 # Problem

 Currently, in order to deploy Dropbox into a Docker environment, you need to manually configure the entire host machine.
 Now, you can provision a Dropbox container with *just* an access token.